Renata Adler: Journalism

+In 1999, Adler published Gone: The Last Days of The New Yorker, a memoir of her time at the magazine.
+The book's scathing critique of the magazine under the editorship of William Shawn's successors, Robert Gottlieb and Tina Brown, alienated Adler from New York literary circles; in 2013, The Guardians Rachel Cooke wrote: "For Adler, the shutters came down, and quickly.
+In the weeks that followed the publication of Gone, the New York Times published no fewer than eight negative articles about her 'irritable little book' and ran a leader questioning her ethics.
+Her relationship with the New Yorker irredeemably soured and, other newspapers and magazines lining up to send her to Coventry [in Connecticut], she found herself not only without a berth, but without any work to speak of."
 In 2001, reflecting on her years in journalism, Adler said, "The New York Times was pretty good, although there were always limits on what it could do culturally.
 But they were so aware of their power that the question of what was honorable was very important to the editors of that time.
 I have the impression it does not arise any longer at The New Yorker or at The New York Times."